Saranshrai23/new_1/README1.md

 ## **1. Introduction**

-SSL (Secure Sockets Layer) enables **encrypted communication** between users and the web server.
-It converts HTTP traffic into HTTPS and improves security, trust, and SEO ranking.

-This document is a **Proof of Concept (POC)** for SSL implementation using:

-* NGINX
-* Certbot
-* Let’s Encrypt
+SSL (Secure Sockets Layer) is a security protocol that enables encrypted communication between users and web servers, ensuring that sensitive data is transmitted securely over the internet.
+By converting standard HTTP traffic into HTTPS, SSL enhances data protection, builds user trust, and contributes to improved SEO rankings.
+This document serves as a Proof of Concept (POC) for implementing SSL using tools such as NGINX, Certbot, and Let’s Encrypt, demonstrating a practical approach to securing web applications.

 ---